- How do I make an appointment with the Career Center?

 What are career assessments and how can they help me?

-Career assessments can be helpful tools to integrate into the counseling sessions.
+Career assessments can be helpful tools to integrate into the advising sessions.
 The purpose of these instruments are to give students some insight into understanding who they are, which can then lead to new areas for growth and career exploration.
-An initial appointment with a counselor is required prior to determining if the assessments would be appropriate, and then a follow-up appointment is scheduled to review the results.
+An initial appointment with an advisor is required prior to determining if the assessments would be appropriate, and then a follow-up appointment is scheduled to review the results.
 These evaluations are NOT aptitude tests and do not tell students what career to go into.

 What should I do after graduation?